lightandluck/archivers-greetingslack/README.md

   * Add the ability to debug via a special channel that sends welcome message when joined.

+**Important:** This branch, `develop/archivers`, auto-deploys to Heroku.
+We recommend submitting changes to this branch via pull request.

 # Requirements
 Python 2.7+
 Edit `bot.py` on lines 7-8 to customise with your greeting and token